 Pumpkin Spice Donuts

 How long do these donuts stay fresh?

 These donuts are best enjoyed within a few days of baking.
-Additionally, you can store them in an airtight container at room temperature.
+You can store them in an airtight container at room temperature for 1-2 days.

 Can I freeze these donuts for later?

-Yes, you can freeze these donuts for longer storage, but just ensure they are properly sealed in an airtight container or freezer bag.
+Yes, you can freeze these donuts for up to 2 months.
+However, it’s important to ensure they are properly sealed in an airtight container or freezer bag.

 How do I make sure the donuts don’t stick to the pan?

-Please spray your pans well with nonstick cooking spray and even dust them with flour so they don’t stick.
+Spray your pan with nonstick cooking spray and dust with flour so the donuts don’t stick.

+Pumpkin Spice Donuts